TylerLafayette/auta/README.md

  - Zachary Wang - Web development and presentation.

 ## Special Thanks!
-https://github.com/johannesharmse/distraction_detection/blob/master/src/get_data.py was the script I used to create my dataset.
+https://github.com/johannesharmse/distraction_detection/blob/master/src/get_data.py was the script we used to create my dataset.
 This repository has the MIT Liscense.